cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

             - Google Passkeys

-- Rationale
-  - Required by Office of Management and Budget Memo M-22-09.
+- _Rationale:_ Weaker forms of MFA do not protect against more sophisticated phishing attacks.
+By enforcing methods resistant to phishing, those risks are minimized.
+Additionally, phishing-resistant MFA is required for agency staff, contractors, and partners, by Office of Management and Budget Memo M-22-09.
-  - Add an extra layer of security to user accounts by asking users to verify their identity when they enter a username and password.
-MFA (including methods using 2-Step Verification) requires an individual to present a minimum of two separate forms of authentication before access is granted.
-MFA provides additional assurance that the individual attempting to gain access is who they claim to be.
-With MFA, an attacker would need to compromise at least two different         authentication mechanisms, increasing the difficulty of compromise and thus reducing the risk.
-- Last Modified: August 17, 2023
+- _Last modified:_ August 17, 2023
-- Notes
-  - Policy 1.1 applies if Phishing-Resistant MFA is available.
+- _Note:_ Policy 1.1 applies if Phishing-Resistant MFA is available.
 Otherwise, Policy 1.4 applies.

 - MITRE ATT&CK TTP Mapping
   - [T1621: MFA Request Generation](https://attack.mitre.org/techniques/T1621/)